About the Montana lottery

-In addition to Montana Powerball, Mega Millions which was previously the Big Game, Hot Lotto and Wild Card 2 were all added to Montana's list of lotteries.
+In addition to Montana Powerball, Mega Millions which was previously the Big Game, Hot Lotto, Wild Card 2 and Big Sky Bonus were all added to Montana's list of lotteries.
 These additions meant that Montana has one of the largest collections of multi-state lotteries available in the US.

 These new games have certainly done the trick; just ask Kimberly Claassen.
 On June 23, 2010 Claassen won a MT Powerball jackpot of $48 million.
 Choosing the cash option, she ended up with $25 million.